-CBT is a systemic approach to help people to feel better, whether this means waking up without depression, managing to go out of the house without experiencing crippling anxiety, or performing effectively in a stressful situation.
+CBT is a systemic approach to help people to feel better, whether this means waking up without depression, managing to leave the house without experiencing crippling anxiety, or performing effectively in a stressful situation.
 This is achieved through exploration of thinking and behavioral experimentation.

-One of the elements which is absolutely vital to CBT is a collaborative approach.
+One of the elements which is absolutely vital to success in making changes using CBT is a collaborative approach.

-You will not feel ‘ done to’ but aquire skills to manage your own thoughts, behavours and feelings.
+You will not feel ‘done to’, but will aquire skills to manage your own thoughts, behavours and feelings.

 I offer handouts during sessions in order to help you remember what you planned to do.